 Hear me out on this one.

-Star Wars Pit Droids! is a kids game based on the widely panned pod-racing segments from Episode I. If this game was produced by serial arsonists, it could not have any less going for it.
+Star Wars Pit Droids! is a kids game based on the comic relief characters from the podracing segments of The Phantom Menace.
+If this game was produced by serial arsonists, it could not have any less going for it.
 You’d be excused for passing it over.

 Against all odds, buried beneath a bleak exterior, some designers at Lucas Learning put together a decent Lemmings clone.

 In the game, a fleet of pit droids (those lovable slapstick magnets who work maintenance on pod racers) frantically travels from a freight ship somewhere on Tatooine to the Mos Espa Arena.
 Players lay down an array of directional arrows that guide the pit droids towards the goal of each stage, typically located at the end of a maze.
 Levels increase in complexity, adding new movement filters and switching from isometric tiles to a hex grid.
 Though you start with quite a few droid lackeys (an unlimited number on the easiest mode), only ones that survive to the end of a stage will continue on.
 Should all your droids die on one of the later levels, you have to start over.
 Hit your quota by the end, and you win.

 The game makes great creative use of a small corner of the Star Wars IP.
 Levels are bookended with slapstick interludes featuring the pit droids; their bumbling work ethic fits perfectly into this sort of game.
 A few familiar characters pop up during cutscenes and tutorials too, including Watto the junkyard dealer and C-3PO.
 LucasArts grabbed the original voice actors, which lends some authenticity.